 Three Day Photography Workshop

-On a three day tour we’ll cover the following locations.
-The itinerary can be modified depending on weather and time of year.
-Any of my Photography Tour/Workshops can be included in this three day grand tour.
-Consider combining the trips, locations and subjects that best suit your photography.
+On a three-day tour we’ll cover the following locations.
+The itinerary can be modified depending on the weather and time of year.
+Any of my Photography Tour/Workshops can be included in this three-day grand tour.
+Consider combining the trips, locations, and subjects that best suit your photography.

 Day 1: High Road to Taos

-Locations include native and hispanic villages on the High Road to Taos, Penasco, Las Trampas, Truchas and Chimayo.
+Locations include Native and Hispanic villages on the High Road to Taos, Penasco, Las Trampas, and Truchas.
 Drive home along the High Road to photograph the light in “Milagro Beanfield” country and the valley of Llano de San Juan.

 Day 2: Abiquiu, and the Chama River Valley

 We will spend a day in the haunting yet enchanting landscape of Georgia O’Keefe country in Abiquiu, exploring rock and earth formations in and around the Rio Chama Valley.